Color, Fire, Shift

 Requirements:

-Each sculpture should be between 5-8" in height
+Vessels should be between24-36" in height

 Slabs are to be the only means of production

-Students must design sculptures that are in a vertical format (tall rather than wide)
+Students must design sculptures that are in a vertical format (tall rather than wide) do not exceed 12" in width!!!!

 Areas of Focus: